oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-email.rst

      * *User* --- Provide your email address
      * *Password* --- Provide your password

     Click **Check Connection/Retrieve Folders**.
-After successful connection, a list of available folders is displayed.
+After a successful connection, a list of available folders is displayed.
 Select the checkboxes next to the folders you wish to synchronize.
 In the example below, synchronization has been done for a Gmail mailbox.
 The INBOX folder will be synchronized.

-   .. hint:: Detailed instructions on the way to set-up IMAP and SMTP connection in Gmail are provided on the |Google support page|.
+   .. hint:: Detailed instructions on the way to set up IMAP and SMTP connection in Gmail are provided on the |Google support page|.

    .. hint:: To enable connection, select the checkbox next to |Allow Access for Less Secure Apps Box|.